ShiyuFan0820/CSLearningNote/BasicLearning/Basic_6_binary_tree.md

 Balance step 2: Rotate node `25` as the right child of the root `10`, rotate node `15` as the left child of the node `25`.

-5. RL (right-left) imbalance.
+4. RL (right-left) imbalance.
 This is the right subtree of the node is taller than left subtree of the nodem and the right child's left subtree is taller than its right subtree.

 <div align=center>
 <img width="900" alt="image" src="https://github.com/ShiyuFan0820/CSLearningNote/assets/149340606/8d6e279a-6262-40d2-abaf-ccb6c678f0df">
 </div>

+Balance step 1: Same with the instructon above.

+Balance step 2: Rotate the left node `20` to the right subtree of node `15`, then the imbalanced tree became a RR imbalance, then follow the instruction as the RR imbalance to let the tree to be balanced.